wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 ![Neurosky Starwars trainer](https://blogofwishes.com/wp-content/uploads/2010/04/star-wars-force-trainer-brain-controlled-toy.jpg)
 _Image: Neurosky Star Wars Force Trainer_

-As a breakthrough, **they "trained the market" by offering a toy that people were familiar with: the "Force" from Star Wars**.
+As a breakthrough, **they "trained the market" by offering a toy that people were familiar with: the Force from Star Wars**.

 > At that time, it was very difficult to convince customers to use a brainwave measuring product without obvious applications.
-> That's why we went with "Star Wars" because they have the _force_ that many people are familiar with.
+> That's why we went with "Star Wars" because they have the force that many people are familiar with.

 > “The Force” replaced “brainwaves”.
 Then they became curious because everybody knew the force is not real.
 People investigated the technology behind the Force Trainer and found NeuroSky's Brainwave EEG technology.
 > That's called “training the market”